Rumination and Your Anxiety

 Rumination is like a ball rolling down a steep hill.
 The more we let it get away from us, the more speed it picks up.
 Pretty soon it is out of control.
 So, the best way to manage your rumination is to be proactive, to not let it get out of control.
 If you notice a pattern with overwhelming, negative or worried thoughts taking over at inappropriate times, take control.
 Come up with a strategy to change the behavior.
 You can also get ideas from a loved one or from an anxiety therapist.
 Maybe try something listed above.
 Then, the next time you find yourself ruminating, give it a try and see if it works.
 Remember habits can be hard to break, so you may need to attempt this change more than once.

-Are you interested in Anxiety Treatment?
+Are you interested in Counseling for your Anxiety?